 2. Give the gift of giving.
 Search online for nonprofits that match the values of the people on your list.
-Many of them may get more joy from knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.
-For suggestions, take a look at New York Times columnist Nicholas Kristof's annual gift guide, "Gifts with Meaning."
+Many of them may get more joy knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.

-3. Bring your smart phone.
+4. Bring your smartphone.
 When you spot a deal at the mall, look before you pounce.
 A growing number of shoppers—38% of smartphone owners, according to the National Retail Federation—are using their phones to see if they can get the same item for a better price elsewhere.
 If the store has a price-match policy, you can cash in on extra savings right then and there.

-4. Save time, money and gas by shopping online.
+5. Save time, money and gas by shopping online.
 Just think: No crowds.
 Endless options at your fingertips.
 And no hands-on temptations.
-(According to researchers at UCLA and the University of Wisconsin, holding an item can boost your desire to buy it—and your willingness to pay more for it.)
+A study published in the Journal of Consumer Research by researchers at UCLA and the University of Wisconsin shows that holding an item can boost your desire to buy it—and your willingness to pay more for it.

-6. Take a break between purchases.
-Yale University researchers have found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.
+7. Take a break between purchases.
+A study in collaboration with researchers at Yale, Duke and Stanford, published in the Journal of Marketing Research, found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.
 To counteract this, just walk away from the store or computer screen for a few minutes after making each purchase.

 3 Questions to Ask Your Advisor